Great Cemetery

 Extensive damage and removal of many headstones and graves by the Soviet authorities governing the Latvian SSR after 1945 led to the suspension of burials and the eventual conversion of the burial ground to a public park.
 Despite this, a significant number of old graves have survived.

-The 22-hectare property is owned by the Latvian Evangelical Lutheran Church.
+The 22-hectare (54 acres) property is currently owned by the Rīga City Council, located in the Vizdeme suburb of Rīga, and crossed by Senču street.

-Origins
+It is somewhat impossible to accurately determine the exact number of interred due to damaged records, particularly by Soviet authorities.
+Despite damage throughout, combined with lack of tending to the property, many artistically valuable gravestones still survive, and reflect various artistic styles of their eras.

+History

 Between 1771 and 1772, Catherine the Great, empress of the Russian Empire, decreed that no-one, regardless of their social standing or class origins, was to be buried in a church crypt or churchyard; all burials were to take place in the new cemeteries to be built throughout the entire Russian empire, which were to be located outside town boundaries.
 These measures were intended to overcome the congestion of urban church crypts and graveyards, and were prompted by a number of outbreaks of highly contagious diseases linked to inadequate burial practices in urban areas, especially the black plague which had led to the Plague Riot in Moscow in 1771.

 Against this background the Great Cemetery in Riga was founded in 1773.
 It served as a burial ground for over 170 years for almost all Baltic Germans who died in the city between 1773 and 1944.
 Additionally, numerous Latvians of upper social status were buried there as well.
 The cemetery was divided into three section: Lutheran, Roman Catholic, and Orthodox Christian.

 One of the first to be (re-)buried there was the founder of the city, Albert of Riga, whose remains were exhumed from one of the city's main churches and transferred to the cemetery in 1773.